 Contact a Social Security Disability Law Firm Now To Discuss Your Options

-If you are considering applying for Social Security Disability and unemployment at the same time, please contact Paul Giannetti now.
+If you live in New York and are considering applying for Social Security Disability and unemployment at the same time, please contact Paul Giannetti now.
 I offer a free initial consultation where you can explain your situation and get valuable, informed feedback on what you should do next.
 Avoid making costly mistakes.
 Contact me now so I can help you get the benefits you need.